TheArturthur/CoppermindScraper/Cosmere/Delver.md

 ## Appearance
 ### In the nowhere
 Delvers can be seen by cytonics who attempt to use their powers.
 Initially, they appear as hundreds of pinpricks of light across a vast blackness, which open to reveal small, white eyes that watch the cytonic.
-The effect is often compared the the attention of the entire universe suddenly focusing on the cytonic.
+The effect is often compared to the attention of the entire universe suddenly focusing on the cytonic.
 The longer one observes the eyes, the larger they seem to appear.
 Perceiving them leaves a person with a sense of cold that persists for hours afterwards.
 The appearance of delver eyes is preceded and accompanied by a pleasant sound, akin to a thousand musical notes playing together in harmony; similar to the sound of FTL communications to cytonics.
 It grows louder the closer one is to seeing them.

 ### In physical space